marcopioppini/hercules/README.md

 Hercules can be built from source using Docker and the provided `Dockerfile` which prepares the required build environment.

+To build Hercules using Docker, simply run `make docker_all`.
+This will build the server and monitor executables, as well as the `hcp` tool.

+> You may prefix any of the makefile targets with `docker_` to use Docker
+> instead of your native environment.

+### Native Build

+To build Hercules without Docker, you must have its dependencies installed.

-To build Hercules using Docker, simply run `make`.
-This will build the server and monitor executables.
+To build Hercules, run `make all`.
+This will build the server and monitor executables, as well as the `hcp` tool.

+## Installing

-With `sudo make install`, you can then install Hercules to your machine.
+Once built, you can install Hercules to your machine with `sudo make install`.
 By default, this will install Hercules to `/usr/local/`.

-### TODO Native Build

 ## Debugging and Development